 Thursday, February 26: The Dirac operator (chapter 31).

 Tuesday, March 3: Lagrangian methods and the path integral (chapter

 Thursday, March 5: Infinite-dimensional phase spaces, survey

 of field quantization.
-Multi-particle systems
+Multi-particle systems (chapter 34 and 37)

-Tuesday, March 10: Non-relativistic quantum fields: field
+Tuesday, March 10: Non-relativistic quantum fields (chapters

-Thursday, March 12: Symmetries and non-relativistic quantum
+Thursday, March 12: More on non-relativistic quantum fields

 to Quantum Mechanics, Fall 2012: Math W4391